greenwaltc/kellogg-music-match/pulumi/DEPLOYMENT.md

-# Kellogg Music Match - Production Deployment Guide
+# Affyne - Production Deployment Guide

-This guide covers deploying the Kellogg Music Match application to production Kubernetes clusters with enhanced security, monitoring, and scalability considerations.
+This guide covers deploying the Affyne application to production Kubernetes clusters with enhanced security, monitoring, and scalability considerations.

 ## 🚀 Production Deployment Checklist